drivet/website/content/blog/technical/theremin-build.md

 The kit doesn't actually come with the antennae - only the connectors which, thankfully, are merely screwed on, not soldered (using the pads on the upper left and right sides).
-The web site does some handwaving about this, claiming that the required 4 mm alumunium tubes are difficult to ship, and then goes on to say that they should be widely available at any hardware store.
+The web site hand waves about this a bit, claiming that the required 4 mm aluminum tubes are difficult to ship, and then goes on to say that they should be widely available at any hardware store.
 This is simply untrue, at least in Montreal, where I live; I couldn't find tubes of the right size anywhere.
 I eventually had to order them from Ebay.

-The website also does some handwaving on what exactly you're supposed to do with the tubes.
-It claims that "you can easily bend antennas from aluminium tubes of 6 mm diameter by hand to the desired shape" which isn't _entirely_ untrue; I had to bend mine around a hard plastic tube about 10 cm in diameter.
+The website also does some hand waving on what exactly you're supposed to do with the tubes.
+It claims that "you can easily bend antennas from aluminum tubes of 6 mm diameter by hand to the desired shape" which isn't _entirely_ untrue; I had to bend mine around a hard plastic cylinder about 10 cm in diameter.
 I've heard that wine bottles also work well.

 Anyway, you put it all together, add an Arduino, connect the resulting